HomeDing/homeding.github.io/boards/index.md

 many off-the-shell devices can be identified using a espressif processor.

+## ESP8266 boards

+The HomeDing library is compatible to the Arduino environment using the ESP8266 board package.
-## ESP8266 boards with 4 MByte flash memory
+Most boards offer 4 MByte flash memory.
+Some boards and devices with less flash memory are supported as well.
+See below.

-The following boards with 4 MBytes flash memory have been used for development and their specialties can be found in the board reviews.
+Specific to ESP8266 are the following features:

+* The [MY9291 Element](/elements/light/my9291.md) only works with ESP8266 by the used library.

 * The [standard example](/examples/standard.md) can be flashed onto these boards by providing most of the [elements](/elements/index.md) and [display adapters](/elements/display/index.md).
 * The web interface is working out of the box by using 1MByte of the flash memory and includes the Web UI, IDE features and logging capabilities.
 * These devices are used for `always-on` scenarios to provide the webserver functionality.
 Using a battery based power source will only result in a short lifetime maybe a few hours or days.
 * These devices have enough flash capacity to be updated over the network by using the OTA method.